RP Rectangular Prism Volume Calculator

 That becomes 64+25+9, which is 98.
 In decimal form, the diagonal is about 9.8995 cm.
 If you were checking whether a long object could fit inside the box corner to corner, this would be the measurement to compare against.

-Volume is usually the right result when the question is about capacity or storage.
+In rectangular prism problems, the result you want depends on the question you are trying to answer.
 If you are filling a tank, estimating how much soil fits in a planter, or comparing the internal size of two boxes, volume is the measurement that matters.
 In practical work, you may still need to convert the result into liters, gallons, or another capacity unit, but the geometric starting point is the cubic volume.

 Surface area is more useful when the question is about covering the outside.
 If you are wrapping a gift box, cutting cardboard, applying insulation, or estimating paint for all faces of a rectangular object, total surface area gives the amount of outer area involved.
 Lateral surface area is a narrower version of that idea.
 It is especially relevant when the top and bottom are open, hidden, or intentionally excluded from the project.